arcboundrav/evodom/README.md

 The genetic algorithm evaluates each Strategy's fitness using its performance in an Elimination Tournament relative to its peers.
-Then Strategies which exhibit a preference for cards which modify Victory Points in the early game---or, Curses in the endgame---are penalized.
+Then Strategies which exhibit a preference for cards which modify Victory Points in the early game—or, Curses in the endgame—are penalized.
 This results in a re-ranking of Strategy fitness that biases the algorithm's search away from early Victory Card acquisition and away from Curses in general.